oracle-cne/ocne/doc/experimental/phase2.md

 etc.
 ```

-Make sure this information is displayed for every node.
-If it isn't, then
-go back and upgrade the node to use OCK.

 If the node is NOT using OCK then you will be missing the Registry and Ostree details like the following:
 ```text
 Node: ocne-control-plane-1